martinashworth/NewsReview/archive/README.md

 Notes
 -----

-This file serves merely as a placeholder in order to ensure that the ./archive directory is included in the repository
+This directory is used for archiving the results into date-stamped subdirectories

-This directory is used by the program for archiving the results into date-stamped subdirectories
+It also contains 1 week's worth of demo data for the purposes of running demo.py in the event of history not being available